YuWang1925wy/cpp/README.md

 - abstract class
 - function overloading and overriding(forms of polymorphism)

-10/25/2025 1h
+10/25/2025 2.5h
-- new and delete keywors(dynamic memory management)
+- new and delete keywords(dynamic memory management), memory leak(definition, how to prevent and detect)
 - placement new operator
+- Double pointers